emlun/bob/README.md

 =========================

 Nerd sniped myself after seeing [this Code Golf answer][codegolf].
-This script takes input on STDIN and outputs a Brainfuck program that outputs the input.
+This script takes input on STDIN and outputs a [Brainfuck][bf] program that outputs the input.

 Example: